-Eventually, any assertion of cosmopolitan jurisdiction, whether or not it could prima facie be justified as a matter of positive international law, is likely to be opposed, simply because it fits poorly with the territorial or sovereignty-based structure our Westphalian world order.
+Eventually, any assertion of cosmopolitan jurisdiction, whether or not it could prima facie be justified as a matter of positive international law, is likely to be opposed, simply because it fits poorly with the territorial or sovereignty-based structure of our Westphalian order.
 Westphalia carved the world up in discrete territorial units with exclusive territorial jurisdiction.
 Accordingly, in the Westphalian view, any assertion of jurisdiction that reaches beyond a state's borders, or cannot be linked to attributes of territorial sovereignty, 151 can only be suspicious.

-In the next part, I will seek to develop an intellectual history of world jurisdictional order, with a view to ascertaining whether territory is inevitable, or whether instead, seeds of alternative (international) community-based understandings could be found of which the influence reaches to this very day.
+In the next part, I will seek to develop an intellectual history of world jurisdictional order, with a view to ascertaining whether territory is inevitable or whether, instead, seeds of alternative (international) community-based understandings could be found of which the influence reaches to this very day.

-3. Territory and community ascending and descending: an historical and empirical reconstruction on the ground that it is extraterritorial and violates the customary law principle of non-intervention.
-The plaintiffs were however rebuffed by the Court, which considered arrival or departure from an EU aerodrome to be a sufficient territorial connection for the exercise of territorial jurisdiction (see Case C-366/10, Air Transport Association of America and Others v Secretary of State for Energy and Climate Change (ATA), Judgment of 21 December 2011, OJ C 49/7, 18 February 2012, para.
+Energy and Climate Change (ATA), Judgment of 21 December 2011, OJ C 49/7, 18 February 2012, para.
 125; see for a critical appraisal: G De Baere and C Ryngaert, 'The ECJ's Judgment in Air Transport Association of America and the International Legal Context of the EU's Climate Change Policy', (2013) 18 European Foreign Affairs Review 389).
 Still, apparently because of concerns over jurisdictional overreach, the entry into force of the Directive was temporarily postponed in favour of finding a multilateral solution at the International Civil Aviation Organization (see European Commission, MEMO/12/854 (12 November 2012), stopping the clock of ETS and aviation emissions following last week's International Civil Aviation Organization (ICAO) Council) and later application of the Directive was limited to emissions generated within EU airspace (see Regulation (EU) No 421/2014 of the European Parliament and of the Council amending Directive 03/87/EC establishing a scheme for greenhouse gas emission allowance trading within the Community, in view of the implementation by 2020 of an international agreement applying a single global market-based measure to international aviation emissions [2014] OJ L 129/1).